-Writing a cover letter for a resume is more than a formality.
+Writing a cover letter for a job is more than a formality.
 It can help you stand out among hundreds of applicants who share many of the same qualifications as you.
-It also gives the hiring manager a glimpse of your personality and priorities.

 Cover Letter Basics

-Now that you know the definition of a cover letter for a resume, we can go over cover letter basics including:
+Now that you know the definition of a cover letter, we can go over cover letter basics including:

 - Leave a line of space between each paragraph.